thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - If a generated file (`src/types/openapi.ts`, `importMap.js`, `yarn.lock`, `schema.rb`) shows
   changes you didn't intend, delete and regenerate it, or merge `main` first.
 If the noise persists on `main`, push a separate hotfix PR that *only* fixes the generated file.
+- Tooling config (`.eslintrc.json`, `.rubocop.yml`) counts as unrelated too.
+Improvements there are welcome, but as their own PR — a lint-rule change buried in a feature diff will be asked out.
 - Notice unrelated dead code?
 Mention it in a comment.
 Don't delete it in this PR.

 ### 1.2 Extract on the second occurrence, not the first